 The suboptimal exercise factor is the ratio by which the stock price must increase over the exercise price before employees are expected to exercise their stock options.
-Expected volatility is based upon actual historical stock price movements and was calculated as of the grant dates for different periods, since the Binomial model can be used for different expected volatilities for different periods.
-Expected volatility is based upon actual historical stock price movements and was calculated as of the grant dates for different periods, since the Binomial model can be used for different expected volatilities for different periods.
-Expected volatility is based upon actual historical stock price movements and is calculated as of the grant dates for different periods, since the Binomial model can be used for different expected volatilities for different periods.
+Expected volatility is based upon actual historical stock price movements and was calculated as of the grant dates for different periods, since the Binomial model can be used for different periods, since the Binomial model can be used for different periods, since the Binomial model can be used for different periods.
 The risk-free interest rate is based on the yield from U.S. Treasury zero-coupon bonds with an equivalent term to the contractual term of the options.
 The expected term of options granted is derived from the output of the option valuation model and represents the period of time that options granted are expected to be outstanding.
 Estimated forfeitures are based on actual historical pre-vesting forfeitures.
 Since dividend payment is applied to reduce the exercise price of our options, the effect of the dividend protection is reflected by using an expected dividend assumption of zero.
 For awards with performance conditions, compensation cost is recognized over the requisite service period if it is 'probable' that the performance conditions will be satisfied, as defined in ASC 450-20-20, "Loss Contingencies."